TheAlgorithms/Java/src/main/java/com/thealgorithms/datastructures/queues/README.md

 - LinkedList, ArrayBlockingQueue and PriorityQueue are the most commonly used implementations.

 ## Declaration

-`Queue<Obj> queue = new PriorityQueue<Obj> ();`
+  //queue implementation using PriorityQueue `Queue<Obj> queue = new PriorityQueue<Obj> ();`

+ //queue implementation using LinkedList
 `Queue<Obj> queue = new LinkedList<Obj>();`

 ## Important operations